DE Business Facts

 Corporation: All businesses incorporated in Delaware must file an annual report and a franchise tax.
 Even if your corporation is tax-exempt, you must still file an annual report before March 1 each year.
 The annual filing fee is $49, and the minimum tax is $225.
 Annual reports can be filed online through the Delaware Corporations Information System.

-Franchise Taxes: Delaware corporations are required to file a Franchise Tax of $300 annually, due on June 1.
+Delaware Franchise Tax: All DE corporations and LLCs are required to file a Franchise Tax return and pay $300 each year.
+Returns and payments are due on or before June 1st.
 This is standard protocol for an LLC, regardless of age, sales, activity, or inactivity.
-A late penalty of $200 is levied against business that fail to pay on time.
+A late penalty of $200 is levied against businesses that fail to pay on time.

 Delaware Divisions of Corporations